mariaboch/Phylogenetic_inference/README.md

 ## Final assignment for comparative genomics classes
 ## author: Maria Bochenek

-This pipeline infers phylogenetic tree for collection of species genomes names given in a similar format as `filename`.
+This pipeline infers phylogenetic tree for collection of species genomes names given in a similar format as `Mycobacterium_list.txt`.
 It downloads genomes, retrieves genes, then clusters the genes into homology groups.
 Only "$1-1$" homology groups are selected for further inference.
 Then program computes multiple sequence alignment, infers NJ trees for each group following two cases:
 * without bootstraping and
 * with bootstraping alignments and selecting for further analysis only trees with mean bootstrap support $\geq$ 75.